 Recovery at home is a critical phase that requires consistency with therapy and patience as your body heals.

 Recovery from Knee Replacement surgery can be challenging, but understanding the process makes it easier.
-Here are six important things to know about recovery after knee replacement:
+Here are six Recovery Takes Time: Full recovery can take 6–12 months, depending on individual health and the type of surgery.

 Knee Replacement Recovery Timeline